 These tests help in evaluating your hearing and identifying the type of hearing problem, such as conductive or sensorineural hearing loss.
 Tympanometry, in particular, measures the mobility of the eardrum and the pressure within the middle ear by changing the air pressure in the ear canal.
 This test is useful for detecting fluid buildup behind the eardrum.

-Another diagnostic tool is acoustic reflectometry, which measures the amount of sound reflected back from the eardrum, aiding in the detection of fluid in the middle ear.
-In some cases, your doctor may perform a procedure called tympanocentesis, where a small tube is inserted through the eardrum to drain fluid from the middle ear for further testing.
+Another diagnostic tool is acoustic reflectometry, which measures the amount of sound reflected from the eardrum, aiding in the detection of fluid in the middle ear.
+In selected cases, a clinician may perform tympanocentesis (a needle puncture of the tympanic membrane to aspirate middle-ear fluid for culture).
+Tympanostomy (ventilation) tubes are a separate procedure in which a small tympanostomy tube is placed through the eardrum to provide long-term ventilation and drainage for recurrent or persistent middle-ear effusion.

 The examination may also include palpation of the temporomandibular joint (TMJ), inspection of the nose and throat, and examination of the cranial nerves to rule out other potential causes of ear pain.
 By conducting a thorough evaluation, your doctor can accurately diagnose the cause of your ear pain and recommend appropriate treatment options.